vNullptr/go-webscraper/README.md

 - Modular parser system for HTML, JSON, and XML.
 - Concurrency for faster scraping of multiple URLs.
 - Configuration via JSON/YAML file for multiple endpoints.
-- CLI tool for quick scraping tasks. ( Optional )
+- CLI tool for quick scraping tasks. ( Not sure if i want to do this, cba )

 ## ⚠️ Notes